nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Filtering the list of all residents by specific fields**

 **MSS**
-1. User wants to see a list of residents that fall under a certain category
+1. User wants to see a list of residents that fall under a certain category.
-2. User enters the filter command followed by an optional specifier to filter for any categories or all of the categories, and lastly the tags to filter for
+2. User enters the filter command followed by an optional specifier to filter for any categories or all of the categories, and lastly the tags to filter for.
-3. RC4HDB applies the filter
+3. RC4HDB applies the filter.
-4. RC4HDB shows the filtered list
+4. RC4HDB shows the filtered list.

     Use case ends.

 **Extension**

 * 2a.
-User enters an invalid specifier i.e. one that is not `/all` or `/any`
+User enters an invalid specifier i.e. one that is not `/all` or `/any`.

     * 2a1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

 * 2b.
-User enters multiple specifiers i.e. both `/all` and `/any`
+User enters multiple specifiers i.e. both `/all` and `/any`.

     * 2b1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

 * 2c.
-User enters a category that does not exist
+User enters a category that does not exist.

     * 2c1.
 RC4HDB shows an error message.

       Use case resumes at step 2.

 * 2d.
-User enters a value that does not exist in the category
+User enters a value that does not exist in the category.

     * 2d1.
 RC4HDB shows an error message.